 First, define who your competitors are.
 Are they other hardware shops even if they don’t sell similar products?
 (They are more on construction supplies, and you’re more on electrical accessories and paint.)
 Are your competitors established and well-known in town?
 Although these competitors have the potential to drive you out of business, cooperation could be a win-win scenario; your shop complements what they don’t supply and vice versa.

-There is little to no point at engaging in a war of attrition on price.
-The public will benefit the low prices, but it could be costly to the bottom line of both of your businesses.
+There is little to no point in engaging in a war of attrition on price.
+The public will benefit from the low prices, but it could be costly to the bottom line of both of your businesses.

 Create your niche